 Designed with today’s family in mind.

 This project has been certified LEED Platinum®by the U.S. Green Building Council.
 The LEED rating system, developed by the U.S. Green Building Council (USGBC), is the foremost program for buildings, homes and communities that are designed, constructed, maintained and operated for improved environmental and human health performance.
 A home can achieve LEED certification under the LEED for Homes program after undergoing a technically rigorous process, including the incorporation of green strategies to achieve efficiency and healthy indoor environments.
 The sound design and operation of the home is tested and measured using tools like a home energy (HERS) rating and onsite inspections.

-In addition, this project has been designed to meet the strict standards of the EPA ENERGY STAR® Program, the EPA Indoor airPLUS Program, and the DOE Zero Energy Ready Home Program, and will be submitted for certification in each program upon completion.
+In addition, this project has met the strict standards of the EPA ENERGY STAR® Program, the EPA Indoor airPLUS Program, and the DOE Zero Energy Ready HomeProgram, and has been certified in each program.

 LEED for Homes is a rating system that promotes the design and construction of high-performance green homes.
 Administered by the U.S. Green Building Council, LEED certification offers a holistic approach to sustainability and emphasizes strategies for better environmental and health performance.
 LEED buildings are constructed using designs and processes aimed at saving energy, water and money, and providing healthier and more comfortable indoor environments for the people who use them.

 A new home or apartment that has earned the ENERGY STAR label has been verified to meet strict energy efficiency requirements set by EPA.
 ENERGY STAR certified homes are at least 10% more energy efficient than homes built to code and achieve a 20% improvement on average, while providing homeowners with better quality, performance, and comfort.
 Highland Street is an ENERGY STAR certified home.